Romance & Cigarettes: Plot

 Struggling to recover from Nick's affair, Kitty resumes going to church, where she reconnects with her old parish priest and joins the choir.
-Wanting to confront Tulsa but unsure of her identity, she enlists the help of her cousin Bo, a rockabilly fixated, paranoid man who insists that he got away with the murder of his adulterous wife, Delilah, who is in fact still alive and living with her boyfriend.
-The pair eventually track Tula to the sex shop where she works, where she and Kitty get into a violent physical altercation.
+Wanting to confront Tula but unsure of her identity, she enlists the help of her cousin Bo, a rockabilly fixated, paranoid man who insists that he got away with the murder of his adulterous wife, Delilah, who is in fact still alive and living with her boyfriend.
+The pair eventually track Tula to the lingerie shop where she works, where she and Kitty get into a violent physical altercation.
 Shortly thereafter, Nick suffers licorice poisoning following an eating binge.
 He's rushed to the hospital, where his mother and Angelo confront him about his behavior.
 Nick's mother tells him that he's following in the footsteps of his similarly unfaithful and repulsive father and grandfather, both of whom engaged in sexually questionable behavior and who are now remembered as nothing more than "whoremongers."
 Genuinely ashamed and fearing he'll be remembered the same way, Nick breaks off his affair with Tula.
 He attempts to reconcile with Kitty, who consents to him remaining in the house but who refuses to forgive him for the affair.

 Baby breaks up with Fryburg after she realizes he has no ambition in life and would make a poor life partner.
 Later, Nick gets into a physical altercation with a neighbor who piles snow on their lawn; the younger, fitter neighbor gets the upper hand and brutally beats Nick, almost killing him before Kitty intervenes on his behalf, beginning a tenuous reconciliation.
 Not long after, Nick is diagnosed with terminal lung cancer, the result of years of heavy smoking.
 Distraught, he goes to Kitty's priest and confesses to the affair and his generally bad behavior.
 Kitty agrees to care for him while he dies, though she tells him she can never bring herself to have sex with him again.
 As his condition deteriorates, Nick is hospitalized; one night, Kitty comes to visit him, and Nick composes her a poem expressing his love for her and gratitude for their life together.
 Not long after, Nick dies, leaving a conflicted Kitty to reconcile her feelings for him while contemplating her own future.